Library Services & Resources

 Reference Materials

-Encyclopedia, dictionaries, bibliographies, biographies, scholarly companions, handbooks, and guides are often overlooked resources that can provide essential background information and context for your research topic.
-The easiest way to locate reference materials is to conduct a keyword search in Primo and add one of the above terms (encyclopedia, dictionaries, bibliographies, biographies, etc.) to your search.
+Reference materials include resources such as encyclopedia, dictionaries, bibliographies, biographies, handbooks, and guides.
+The easiest way to locate reference materials is to conduct a keyword search in Primo and add one of these above terms to your search.
+These reference materials can add much needed context to your research.

 You can also run a general search in Primo and, once you have some results, use the “Library Section/Area” filter in the sidebar to isolate reference materials.
 This same strategy can be used to locate media, documents, and other specialized formats.